 - Observe Background and Other color Pallets: One of the largest factors in making accurate visual distinctions, regardless of light level, is contrast.
 When a material is lost against its background, it will require more strain and effort to work on.
 Be sure and ask employees if any workstations have color schemes that make working more difficult.
 Certain materials are inherently easier to work with against certain backgrounds; steel and iron against cream colored backing, bronze and copper against gray-blue, light-colored wood against dark, etc.

 - Floor Tape and Signs: Many times you have objects that can be tough to see no matter how hard you try to fix the lighting.
-Marking off these objects with bright colored floor tape (examples of colored floor tape) can help draw attention to these objects and help increase the safety of your employees.
-In addition, floor signs can be used well before the objects (like these floor signs) to notify employees of potential safety hazards.
+Marking off these objects with bright colored floor tape can help draw attention to these objects and help increase the safety of your employees.
+In addition, floor signs can be used well before the objects to notify employees of potential safety hazards.
 Floor tape and floor signs are great tools to use when lighting cannot be fixed within the facility.

 - Installing New Lighting: In some situations, there’s just no way around the need to buckle down and buy/install some new lights.
 When doing this, however, don’t just go around placing bulbs and fixtures everywhere you can, keep in mind these factors when installing any new light: